Hello and welcome to our guide on the Best Nursing Schools in the US.

-The difference between the two is that the CCNE accredits higher-level programs like bachelor’s and master’s level programs.
+The difference is that the CCNE accredits higher-level programs like bachelor’s and master’s level programs.
 ACEN can accredit all levels of nursing programs, from diplomas to doctorates.

-These institutions ensure that the nursing programs being offered pass the standards required for real-world practice and are updated to coincide with the technological advances of the medical field.
+These institutions ensure that the nursing programs being offered pass the standards required for real-world practice and are updated to coincide with the technological advances in the medical field.

 If you attend a reputable and trustworthy school, they are likely to be accredited by one or both organizations.